bharatk21k/lesscode-iac/README.md

 # Usage

-### Microservice
+### Empty Microservice

-If you want to create a microservice infrastruture and deploy API, MQ service, use the scripts below.
+If you want to create an empty microservice stack and deploy API, MQ services (later), use the scripts below.
 Currently it only supports building a microservice in AWS.

 main.tf